 As soon as your appeal is filed with the appellate court, you should start preparing for your appeal.
 One of the first steps that you should take is to start preparing your brief.
 A brief is the main component of the argument that you will make to the appellate court.
 For this reason, you should give your brief as much attention as possible.
 You should also consider hiring an appellate lawyer to help you prepare the brief.
-Appellate lawyers will know how to create a compelling brief and will make the process of your appeal easier for you.
+Appellate lawyers will know how to create compelling briefs and reply briefs in Connecticut appeals and will make the process easier for you.

 The brief document is basically a written version of your whole argument in the appeal.
 Some basic elements that should be included in your brief are: